Behzad-Amanpour/medical_image_pre-processing/DICOM_to_NIfTI/README.md

      - Converting multiple DICOM folders to NIfTI images simultaneously

 - There are some software packages for converting DICOM to NIfTI if you do not want to use Python code, such as **dcm2niigui** and **mricron**

+- **dcm_nifti_problem.p (MATLAB code):** The header of some DICOM files has some problems that you cannot convert DIOCMs to NIfTI.
+This MATLAB code may solve this problem.
+You just need to write the file name (i.e. dcm_nifti_problem) in the MATLAB command window and follow the instructions.